hotboyinside/mobileApp/README.md

 - Improve all icons (delete fill; delete "currentColor")
 - Don't show correct number of enabled filters before press on the button
 - Add animated in KeywordColorPicker for colors buttons
+- Remake structure of stores (keywords relate to all pages, not only for all news)

 ## Bugs associated with version